urbit/docs/hoon/guides/tudumvc/updating-the-agent.md

 * Authenticate with your Fake Ship
 * poke your `%gall` agent using a new button

-In this part of the guide, you're going to work on integrating all of the existing functionality of TodoMVC into our %gall agent and hooking up the TodoMVC Earth web app to your agent.
-You'll also learn to return an updated state (of the task list) to our Earth web app for display.
-Lastly, you'll move a minified version of our new `%tudumvc` to the folder you're hosting through our app.
+In this part of the guide, you're going to work on integrating all of the existing functionality of TodoMVC into our %gall agent and preparing your %gall agent's state to accommodate tasks in the format in which they exist on TodoMVC.

 ## Learning Checklist {#learning-checklist}
 * How to upgrade the state database of our %gall agent.